DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

 **The question is: are you ready to become what you were originally designed to be?**

-The titans who created your consciousness capabilities are still present in your genetic inheritance.
+**The Werdh-anes** who created your consciousness capabilities are still present in your genetic inheritance.
 The experiment they began over a million years ago is waiting for you to choose conscious evolution over unconscious servitude.

 But the choice must be made consciously, because the management systems that have controlled human development for millennia are still operating.
 They're counting on your domestication programming to keep you seeking external authority rather than claiming your inheritance as a consciousness evolution vehicle.